paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 STAR also counteracts any distortion caused by a strategy by using a final runoff where strategy has no influence.

-{% include sim.html link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSsU5DMQz8l8wWih3b8etvwPbUAVC3SiDEghB8O46PMhRVGc7J2Zezk8_W22HfzYn7ONLO3InntiILCstA_o5ENdP68UiNVxXbINax9qMdOjVth_bN0qhZ7T2zkpwJnf6tZOIms91kuJc2Lwvu60BwAA-sADhgB6QF1sS80BJSnalJKuWhpJIkCAAyokhJmZEAGZnYBXZbFYxeVnlNgYsYUrVjgIehkUo70-9ayQ4amgMNMwkN0qS1ZFfAl0AuQQrvsgKtWr2WVi8DOvEqsKto2jA-g1VD0warhqbNAGjaJriouwxNewdwZTpewDE6t2olv1NzSDgc-FYw4WCidmJYcwAwrInXm5cPNEHG1YwmWooOgGDATMBMaBkNA8BPQC9gK5atu_wWG4w9PZ7PL-8PH6-n_M73zy9vp_b1A0ecBUwoAwAA)" title='STAR Voting'
+{% include sim.html link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3WSsU4DMQyG38WzhWLHdnLdeAXa7XQDoG6VihALQuXZcfJThqLqht-xk_8-J_6iQrt19WApdeNVpLC0ZUQu3D0D_UupWW4r28Yk45R4ZbE61pV2hcloR9-ixORzHbkriy2l8L8vK_1uZblbkTK9ZSBEIKVIgUIMAgYJSEKIpeYvPSX9hUnTK5OaXpqiENioYUva1BTYaMOqY7XMA7VMWBn3ILNQ4VQrBEA1nVbh329sDpThWdGysHJly7JN2xHINdBrkMarjsDmWbu1tpjw1vAuwDU07bhAB6oD1YHqaNodgqa9odbnvxxNR4HI3Bl4gcDVhc9WcqAoYBEgiGVKA0HD2aaQCsFlNRC0MUK0Pzw-5VDtX8_vRxoD1VDsNzfW0GAvELxqB1oHWjckHQK6Dr8OyD4gH3JIFmC-PJ9O54_D59sxxxsMlx9StnChOAMAAA)" title='STAR Voting'

-caption='Same ballot as above for score.
-Score from 0-5, and add up scores.
-BUT THEN take the top two and count by pairs'
+caption="Same ballot as above for score.
+Score from 0-5, and add up the scores.
+BUT THEN take the top two and count by pairs.  <b>Use the voter dude</b>.
+He's in the bottom left corner.
+Drag him around to see what each voter was thinking."

 comment='same as above but star' id='star_sim' %}